Use our unique code STEAF20 for 20% discount on English Heritage annual and gift membership.

 You can choose to pay each time you visit a separate site, but at anything up to £20 per person, this can prove expensive.
 If you plan to visit four sites or more a year then it is probably better value to purchase annual membership which is offered by both English Heritage and the National Trust.

 However this can cost £50 or more, so if you want to join just one of these two heritage organisations, which one should it be?

 This government sponsored public body with a remit to manage the historic environment of England, owns over 400 sites.
 Many are ancient ruins, such as Stonehenge, Whitby Abbey (of Dracula fame) and Housesteads Roman Fort along Hadrian’s Wall.
 Sometimes ruined buildings are surrounded by superb landscaped gardens as with Witley Court in Worcestershire.

-*** English Heritage Special Offer: For 15% discount on annual and gift membership, click on the English Heritage banner above and enter code EH2020 at checkout. ***
+*** English Heritage Special Offer: For 20% discount on annual and gift membership paid by direct debit, click on English Heritage and enter code STEAF20 at checkout. ***

 A useful membership bonus for those of you with grandchildren is that you can take up to 6 children under 19 years old with you free of charge.